-By 1789, the United States had spent eight long years of desperate fighting for independence (from 1775-1783) and the Founding Fathers had set about constructing a government “built on the cardinal conviction of revolutionary-era republicanism: that no central authority empowered to coerce or discipline the citizenry was permissible, since it merely duplicated the monarchical and aristocratic principles that the American Revolution had been fought to escape.
-The United States is now the oldest enduring republic in world history, with a set of political institutions and traditions that have stood the test of time.” (from Founding Brothers, Joseph J. Ellis)
+The United States spent eight long years of desperate fighting for independence from 1775 to 1783.
+By 1789, the Founding Fathers had set about constructing a government “built on the cardinal conviction of revolutionary-era republicanism: that no central authority empowered to coerce or discipline the citizenry was permissible, since it merely duplicated the monarchical and aristocratic principles that the American Revolution had been fought to escape.
+The United States is now the oldest enduring republic in world history, with a set of political institutions and traditions that have stood the test of time.”

-This is not the case in America.
-We benefit from a judicial branch positioned to halt executive branch overreach.
+America benefits from a judicial branch positioned to halt executive branch overreach.
 The President of the United States cannot stay in power indefinitely and is unable to force the U.S. Congress to pass laws.
 From the very beginning, and still to today, the American people have access to and influence over their elected representatives.
-As George Washington said in 1783, “At this auspicious period, the United States came into existence as a nation, and if their Citizens should not be completely free and happy the fault will be entirely their own.”

-The House of Representatives most directly reflects the desires of the American public due to the ratio of American citizens to U.S. representatives and the constant election cycle of every two years.
+The House of Representatives most directly reflects the desires of the American public due to the ratio of American citizens to U.S. Representatives and the constant election cycle every two years.
 Much of the deadlock of the U.S. government that we witness today reflects a divided American people.

-This brief focuses on the Legislative branch of the U.S. government, in particular the House of Representatives, including the nuts and bolts of how it works, how you can better understand its inner workings and how you can influence the legislative process.
+This brief focuses on the Legislative branch of the U.S. government, in particular the House of Representatives, including the nuts and bolts of how its inner workings, and how everyday citizens can influence the legislative process.
 For a brief on the U.S. Senate, click here.

 What is the Legislative Branch?